NLC India Limited: Barsingsar Thermal Power Station

-Thermal Power Station II - 1st Expansion
+Thermal Power Station II - 1st expansion

-This Project is consisting of two units of 250 MW capacity each.
+This project consists of two units of 250 MW capacity each.
 Unit-II attained commercial operation in April 2015 and Unit-I in July 2015.
 The lignite requirement is met through expansion of Mine-II.
-The steam generators of this project employ eco-friendly Circulating Fluidised Bed Combustion (CFBC) technology.
+The steam generators of this project employ eco-friendly circulating fluidised bed combustion (CFBC) technology.
 This technology has been adopted for 250 MW capacity units for the first time in India.